 We went through why being customer-focused is important, but what are the actual actionable pointers when it comes to implementing that customer-first attitude?
 Here are four basic elements of customer focus:

 Customer is the King

 Needless to say, being customer-focused is a lot more nuanced; going beyond these four basic tactics.
 But they provide any business with an excellent starting point.
 Understanding your customers’ needs is the most important step towards determining your communication strategy.
 By unlocking insights into your customers’ behaviour, you can work with the one message that resonates most effectively with your audience.
 Keep this as your guiding metric and run tests to scale the strategy that works the best.

 At Amura, we specialize in nurturing your customers across the entire funnel and providing them with a seamless experience.
 That way, they are not only your loyal customers, they are also your brand’s spokesperson.
-With a decade-long experience, our team of dedicated growth marketing experts have helped over 250 businesses grow to their potential.
-We try newer hypotheses, put them to the test and quickly zero in on what works.
+With a decade-long experience as a growth marketing agency, our team of dedicated growth marketing experts has helped over 250 businesses grow to their potential.
+We try newer hypotheses, put them to the test, and quickly zero in on what works.